sebastiansierra777/germany-gva/README.md

 ## 🎯 Overview

-This project performs data analysis on Germany's economic indicators, specifically focusing on Gross Value Added (GVA) and GDP purchasing power parity (PPP) per capita.
-The analysis uses Python data science tools to explore trends, patterns, and insights in the German economy.
+This project aims to detect the influence of GVA in Industry & Energy on German Economy, in particular, in GDP (PPP) Per Capita for the year 2021

 ## 🚀 Installation